A FREE RESOURCE FOR AIRPORT WILDLIFE HAZARD MANAGEMENT

 B.Env.
 Studies (Hons), Singapore

 Ruisheng is a wildlife biologist & consultant with 3 years of experience in wildlife & environmental management.
-He analyzes wildlife hazards & strategizes management plans for Republic for Singapore Airforce (RSAF), while also developing environmental monitoring programs.
+He analyzes wildlife hazards & strategizes management plans for Republic of Singapore Airforce (RSAF), while also developing environmental monitoring programs.
 With a passion for urban ecology and field biology, he enjoys observing and creating art inspired by the natural environment.

 Logan Tan